Living Things and Their Habitats

 Our pupils have been using their knowledge of how to create a complete circuit to independently create circuits, making secure connections.
 The children independently used their understanding to predict and test each circuit, as well as creating examples of their own using their circuit knowledge.

-'I knew that the bulb would not light up because the wires have to be connected to each end of the cell - the positive and negative ends - so that the electricity can flow around the circuit.
+'I knew that the bulb would not light up because the wires have to be connected to each end of the cell so that the electricity can flow around the circuit.
 When I created the circuit to test my theory I found that I was correct!'